DIKU-EDU/uldp16/material/unix-like-data-processing.md

 | `$` (dollar)  | End of string        |
 | `.` (dot)     | Any character        |

-If you actually want to match a metacharacter, you will ned to *escape* it.
+If you actually want to match a metacharacter, you will need to *escape* it.
 Similarly to strings in `bash`, this is done by prefixing the metacharacter with the metacharacter `\`.
 For instance, `\|`, `\^`, `\$`, and `\.`